vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 ---
 layout: post
-title: "Chicago to Mammoth Caves: A Case Study in Seamless EV Road Tripping"
+title: "Chicago to Mammoth Caves: What A Real 950 Mile EV Road Trip Looks Like"
 metadata:
   image:
   description: